-PyObject PyMarshal_ReadObjectFromString(char string, Py_ssize_t len)
+PyObject PyMarshal_ReadObjectFromString (char string, Py_ssize_t len)

 Return a Python object from the data stream in a character buffer containing len bytes pointed to by string.
 On error, sets the appropriate exception (EOFError or TypeError) and returns NULL.
-Changed in version 2.5: This function used an int type for len.
-This might require changes in your code for properly supporting 64-bit systems.

 5.6 Parsing arguments and building values